 RegAssist - Online Check In

 Please login here to register for your classes at WVWC.
 You will be asked to verify your meal & room assignments.
 Also please carefully consider allowing the college to use your cell phone number in an emergency.
-Finally, make sure that you have already met with your advisor during the appropriate pre-registration period.
+All students are required to register on the official registration date as noted on the academic calendar.
+Failure to do so will result in a $100 late registration fee.

 Request for Legal Name Change